-Technical faults will incur a 0.5% deduction from the final percentage mark as per Annex E. The deduction is from each judge and all judges must have the same number of penalties recorded.
+A penalty is minus 2 marks from each judge for a range of instancesTechnical faults will incur a 0.5% deduction from the final percentage mark as per Annex E. The deduction is from each judge and allAll judges must have the same number of penalties recorded.